10 Tips on How to Promote Public Participation in 2023

 Luckily, there are a few straightforward strategies you can leverage to promote public participation online, in order to increase and broaden your engagement.
 We’ve compiled a list of 70+ pro tips to consider when promoting your next public outreach project.
-Let’s get started with ten popular tips.
+Let’s get started with 10 popular tips.

 1. Create Urgency

 Advertise when your survey is closing so you can grab the attention of those who may have procrastinated to complete the survey and reach others you may have missed.
 People are far more likely to participate if they feel a sense of urgency.
-The easiest way to do this is to let people know that there is a limited time for public input.
-Create urgency in your calls-to-action and marketing content.
+Let people know that there is a limited time to provide input by creating urgency in your calls-to-actions and marketing content.
 Count down to the last day and then consider extending the participation period due to “unprecedented demand.”

 2. Be Hyper-Relevant

 It can be tough to get people to feel urgency about a long-range planning process.
 It’s critical to connect your project with issues that are top of mind today.
 For example, if your project relates to transportation, you might create a sense of urgency by linking it to the frustration surrounding congestion.
 You might try something like, “Tired of traffic?
 Have your say here.”

 3. Solicit Earned Media

 Media outlets are always searching for relevant content.
 Reach out to them and ask them to profile your project; this can help your survey gain traction with difficult-to-reach audiences.
-Also, connecting with more informal sources like local bloggers, can help you achieve game-changing results, without spending money on advertising.
+Also, connecting with more informal sources, like local bloggers, can help you achieve game-changing results, without spending money on advertising.

 4. Leverage Social Media Strategically

 The key to social media success isn’t having a bunch of followers – it’s about the level of engagement with your community.
 Great social media campaigns require consistent effort, so make sure that you have a plan in place before starting.
 Strategically dedicate the appropriate time and resources.
 Even with a minimal budget, social media channels can be used to promote your initiative and get your community to share your content with their networks.